The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: Generalised helicoids as solutions to the surface equations

 \section{Generalised helicoids as solutions to the surface equations}

 This appendix proves that generalised helicoids are the class of solutions to the surface equations when $\rho_\alpha=\kappa_\alpha=\tau_\alpha=0$.
 We also show how the generalised helicoid, along with surfaces of revolution and surfaces generated by a planar curve translated in the binormal direction, are consequently the only cases where $\boldsymbol{u}$ is a Killing vector of Euclidean space, i.e., the generator of helical, rotational, or translational motion.
+We note that generalised helicoids, except for the subcase of surfaces of revolution, have little practical application to the task of producing stellarator magnetic fields.

 Generalised helicoids can be parameterised by

 for arbitrary smooth function $f$ and constant $a$ \citep{eisenhart2013treatise}.
 This will be our starting point.

 Thus, we have